 - MetaTrader4 – third-party trading platform, specialized in forex trading

-City Index’s mobile trading platform is easy to use and user friendly.
+City Index’s mobile trading platform is easy to use and user-friendly.
 It has its own City Index mobile application.
-Along with that it also supports third party MetaTrader4 trading platform.
+Along with that, it also supports a third-party MetaTrader4 trading platform.

 |Currency pairs (#)||84|